gocd-contrib/getting-started-repo/README.md

-# getting-started-repo
-A repository for use with the "Getting Started" documentation.
+A repository for use with GoCD's "Getting Started" documentation.